xfiderek/robot_wheel_odometry/README.md

 Launching

     To launch node just build this package and run wheel_odom.launch file

-Parameters description
 config.yaml

-        filter_noisy_wheels - (True/False) works only for robots which wheels can turn along z-axis. leave it as false for robots with differential drive. noisy_wheels_filter_threshold - works only if above is set to True.
+    filter_noisy_wheels - (True/False) works only for robots which wheels can turn along z-axis. leave it as false for robots with differential drive.

+    noisy_wheels_filter_threshold - (float) works only if above is set to True.
 It is measure of error, which is defined for every wheel as sum of (Dd / Dt)
                                             Where Dd - relative displacement between this wheel and other wheel Dt - distance traveled by wheel in this iteration.
                                         In perfect situation Dd between any two wheels is zero and Dd > 0 means slippage.
                                         If above error is bigger than noisy_wheels_filter_threshold then wheel is considered to be unreliable and is skipped in this iteration

-        min_number_of_reliable_wheels - if number of reliable wheels is lower than that then odometry is sent with infinite covariance.
+    min_number_of_reliable_wheels - (int) if number of reliable wheels is lower than that then odometry is sent with infinite covariance.
 Do not set it below 2

 wheels.yaml

     in this file one can specify location of wheels w.r.t. base_link in the manner shown in that file.
 Algorithm give no        restriction on number or location of wheels.
 Coordinate frame used in this config is shown below.

         ############################################
         #       ##              #           ##     #